gitsindonesia/ui-component/README.md

 ## License

-GITS UI is licensed under the MIT license.
+Morpheme UI is licensed under the MIT license.